Brian1226/Priority-Queue/Specification.md

 ## Alternate Sequences

-2. If the user clicks "cancel", then the app will not delete a the note
+4. If the user clicks "Cancel", then the app will not delete a the note

 ### Alternate Trigger

-* The user clicks on the "cancel" option
+* The user clicks on the "Cancel" option

 ### Alternate Postconditions